 Are forks included or optional?

 Forks are available, but optional on most models.
-You don’t have to take it if you already have your own.
+On most of our models, you don’t have to use ours if you already have your own.

 What tire sizes fit your frames?